Asterix and the Roman Agent: Plot summary

 Leading this distrust are Fulliautomatix the blacksmith, Geriatrix the elder, and their wives.
-When Fullautomatix and Unhygienix spy on the Romans, they see a mock 'potion' being given to Roman soldiers; and when their presence is noted, Convolvulus has a small legionary pretend to knock out his huge comrade Magnumopus, causing the two Gauls to flee back to the village.
+When Fullautomatix and Unhygienix spy on the Romans, they see a mock 'potion' being given to Roman soldiers. when their presence is noted, Convolvulus has a small legionary pretend to knock out his huge comrade Magnumopus, causing the two Gauls to flee back to the village.
 As a result, the Roman troops of Aquarium believe that they have the Magic Potion and insist on drinking the substitute.
-The real turning point in this ruse occurs when some of the deceived villagers voice their suspicions that Asterix and Getafix gave the secret of the Magic Potion to the Romans, which gives Asterix and Getafix an excuse to announce a self-imposed exile, with Obelix accompanying them, wherein their purpose is to expose Convolvulus and teach the other Gauls a lesson in trust.
-Asterix and Getafix then confront Convolvulus and announce that they and Obelix shall leave the region (thus leaving the other Gauls defenceless).
+The real turning point in this ruse occurs when some of the deceived villagers voice their suspicions that Asterix and Getafix gave the secret of the Magic Potion to the Romans (which the latter takes offence to as his ancient secrets are only to be passed down to other Druids), thus giving Asterix and Getafix an excuse to announce a self-imposed exile, with Obelix accompanying them, wherein their purpose is to expose Convolvulus and teach the other Gauls a lesson in trust.
+Asterix and Getafix then confront Convolvulus and announce that they and Obelix shall leave the region (thus leaving the other Gauls defenseless).
 Taking them at their word, Convolvulus persuades the Roman commander, Centurion Platypus, to attack the village.
 The Gauls meanwhile take the Romans' fake potion back to the village, where it is proven useless and the ruse proven false.
-Convolvulus sees this and informs Platypus, who calls for an immediate attack, but Getafix make some genuine Magic Potion.
+Convolvulus sees this and informs Platypus, who calls for an immediate attack, but Getafix makes some genuine Magic Potion.
 Platypus summons reinforcements after Asterix and Obelix repel his garrison.

 After drinking the real Magic Potion, the Gaulish villagers defeat all four of the Roman garrisons that surround them.
 After winning the fight, Asterix, Getafix and Vitalstatistix thank Convolvulus for having "kept his word" and give him the vase he gave Asterix earlier.
 This tricks the Roman commander into believing that Convolvulus deliberately engineered their defeat.
-Convolvulus is sent back to Rome for punishment, but there is a strong hint that his peculiar talent will help him escape his sentence, since he is already causing arguments on the ship taking him back.
+Convolvulus is sent back to Rome for punishment, but there is a strong hint that his peculiar talent will help him escape his sentence since he is already causing arguments on the ship taking him back.

 In the village, Vitalstatistix apologizes to Asterix, and it is agreed to hold another birthday for Vitalstatistix himself.
-To test the villagers' conviction, Asterix arranges that Obelix carry him on a shield, after the fashion customary to Vitalstatistix, and thus causes another quarrel among the villagers over which of the men is the most heroic.
+To test the villagers' conviction and make sure the previous incident will never happen again, Asterix arranges that Obelix carry him on a shield, after the fashion customary to Vitalstatistix, and thus causes another quarrel among the villagers over which of the men is the most heroic.
 When questioned by Vitalstatistix, Asterix claims to have merely been "test[ing]" the shield intended as the chief's birthday present.
 With all reconciled, the story ends with the traditional banquet, which doubles for a better celebration of Vitalstatistix's birthday.